chin3/hat-manager/readme.md

 ### ***LLM Robustness***
 - Ollama doesnt generate Unique GUIDS, and currently creates it using a prompt.
 Need to figure out a better ID and name structure that maintains uniquness for both.
+- Tagging currently is saved as a csv list of strings rather than a list of strings.
+WIll reformat memory so that the list is just a clean list
+- Tagging has become alot more difficult.

 ------------------------------------------------------------------------------------------